- Tragédie in 5 acts and a prologue

 Lully used music to underline the action, not as an end in itself; he calls for singing actors rather than vocal acrobats.
 It’s closer to Monteverdi than Verdi.

 Take the last act, which just about saves the piece.
 It’s a fine tragic finish, with (in the production I watched) some good acting from the Cybèle and Atys.
-But there’s little music worth speaking of.
+But there’s little in the way of absolute music.

 SUGGESTED RECORDING